Dog Bite Lawyer in Gainesville & Ocala

 Statute of Limitations for Filing a LawsuitFlorida does have a statute of limitations in place for filing a dog bite injury lawsuit.
 The lawsuit must be filed in the civil court system within four years of the date of the attack.
 Because of this, it is very important to act immediately and retain the services of an experienced Gainesville dog bite lawyer to handle your case.

 We Do Whatever is Necessary to Help You Receive Compensation

 At Allen Law Firm, P.A., we fully understand the devastation that serious dog attacks can cause.
 You may be dealing with expensive medical bills, severe physical and psychological pain, an inability to work and provide for yourself and your family, and more.
-Our Gainesville personal injury lawyers know that you require financial assistance to get through this difficult time, and can help you take your case as far as needed to get you the compensation you deserve.
+Our Gainesville dog bite attorneys know that you require financial assistance to get through this difficult time, and can help you take your case as far as needed to get you the compensation you deserve.